FOR PROSPECTIVE FELLOWS

 View a video of a previous program participant:

-- Learn specialized skills (program, operations, fund development, organizing, advocacy and policy) that prepares them to step into mid-level positions at grassroots organized (manager, lead organizer, policy analyst, etc.).
+- Learn & apply specialized skills (program, operations, fund development, organizing, advocacy and policy) that prepares them to step into mid-level positions at grassroots organized (manager, lead organizer, policy analyst, etc.).

 - Build the capacity of host organization in critical ways by bringing important and necessary changes to host CBO.

-- Build a strong resume and professional track that makes them a strong candidate for the job market in the nonprofit sector.
+- Put together a strong resume and professional track that makes them a strong candidate for the job market in the nonprofit sector.

 - Share experience and knowledge through interactive learning spaces